Strengthening Governance

 Corporate governance structure

-NICIGAS believes that corporate governance is a system for achieving the sustainable improvement of corporate value.
+NICIGAS Group believes that corporate governance is a system for achieving the sustainable improvement of corporate value.
 The Company elected a corporate governance system of a company with an Audit Committee.
 This is because we believe that a system that allows each corporate auditor to exercise audit authority in a speedy manner is appropriate, considering the size of its business and the organizational structure of the company, while emphasizing a well-balanced control of its unique business model by both internal and external directors.

 Corporate governance structure

-As of April 1st, 2025
+As at 1st April 2025

 Supervision by the Board of Directors